phelmkamp/metatag/README.md

 `stringer`

-Includes the field in the result of the generated String() method.
+Includes the field in the result of the generated `String` method.
 Uses value receiver by default.

 `new`

-Planned
+Includes the field as an argument to the generated `NewType` method.

 `ptr`